 Continuation of services

 Although the drop-in centre will be closing, Eaves is committed to providing innovative services for women who have experienced violence.
-With that in mind, we will continue to run the following services out of Eaves’ head office in South London:
+With that in mind, we will continue to run the following services out of Eaves’ head office in South London.
+Our services

 Our success stories